How an Internship in China Can Lead

 What is in it for you?
 The possibilities

 An Internship in China Develops

 a Global Business Outlook

-the third most popular location to study abroad in 2012,
+among the most popular locations to study abroad in 2017,

-with the trend showing no signs of ending--on the contrary,
+with the trend showing no signs of ending over the long term.
+Why?

-economy is booming.
-The country vast in land, population,
+trade disputes.
+The country, vast in land, population, and political

 Unsurprisingly, this means young people